Videos & Image Gallery

 We have applied the rational swarms multi-agent reinforcement learning method in many different environments, both with physical robots and in simulations.
 Repeatedly, we find that different robots learn to respond differently to collisions and inter-agent conflicts that require coordination.
 They become heterogeneous in their decision-making.

-Alphabet Soup material-handling simulator1
+Rational foraging in Alphabet Soup material-handling simulator1

-- The material handling simulator Alphabet Soup2 was developed by Kiva Systems (which was acquired by Amazon, and became the basis for Amazon Robotics).
+- The material handling simulator Alphabet Soup[^A] was developed by Kiva Systems (which was acquired by Amazon, and became the basis for Amazon Robotics).
 Here orders (words) are continuously put into a queue.
 The shelves (purpule circles) contain letters.
 Robots (orange rectangles) are assigned by a task-allocation algorithm to fetch letters, and bring them to the order-completion stations (green circles, right side).
 Occasionally, new letters have to be brought in from the supply station (blue circles, left side).
 The task is to maximize the number of completed words.

 While the assignment of which robot goes to which letter is centrally given, each robot plots and manages its own path.
 Robots may therefore collide and must handle collisions and navigate around obstacles.